Understanding and Supporting Childhood Mental Health

 • Sleep Problems: Difficulty falling asleep, staying asleep, or having frequent nightmares can be indicators.

-• Physical Symptoms: Complaints of headaches, stomachaches, or other physical symptoms without a clear medical cause may be related to mental health.
+• Physical Symptoms: Complaints of headaches, stomach aches, or other physical symptoms without a clear medical cause may be related to mental health.

 Supporting Childhood Mental Health